 Signup & Get Early Bird Access To Our Personal Fitness App

 Without further ado, let’s look at 10 reasons to eat more aubergine.

 1. ‘Brain Food’

-Certain studies shown that eating foods, on a regular basis, high in fiber content can cut your risk at developing diabetes by up to 20%!
-What’s more is those results were achieved from participants getting their fiber from whole grains; eggplants might even be more effective!
+Certain studies shown that eating foods high in fibre content can cut your risk at developing diabetes by up to 20%.

 There are some incredible meals made with eggplant, including the eggplant and roasted red pepper stack.
 This particular recipe calls upon in-season veggies to make this dish a timely candidate for your late spring/early summer afternoon feasting.
 Spicy food lovers will find their palettes pleasantly entertained by the included jalapenos.

 Leave a Reply